Upset farmers claim council 'using ratepayer money to fight ratepayers'

 But Rotorua Lakes Council says the lawyer, who cost the council more than $10,000, was part of the meeting to "inform discussion" and provide clarification on the representation review process.

-The farmer, a Federated Farmers policy advisor, said he believed it was uncommon for a council to bring a lawyer to the hearings and it meant the council used ratepayer money to fight ratepayers opposing its plans.
+A Federated Farmers policy advisor said he believed it was uncommon for a council to bring a lawyer to the hearings and it meant the council used ratepayer money to fight ratepayers opposing its plans.

 Local Government Commission chief executive Penny Langley also said it was not common for councils to use a lawyer in representation review hearings.